 How the Trust Pays Your Beneficiaries

 When you establish your trust, you’ll be able to decide how your beneficiaries are paid from it.
 This can be anything from a single lump sum to a lifetime of support drawn from the trust’s assets.
 You will stipulate how the trust is formed when it is drawn up.

 Many trusts give the beneficiary all of the assets when they reach a certain age or milestone.
 For example, if you establish a trust for your children, it may say they receive 25% of the proceeds immediately and the rest after they graduate college.
 The number of payments and the stipulations for receiving them will be up to you when you set up the trust.

 Many trusts also provide for the beneficiaries between these lump payments.
 A typical distribution method is known as HEMS — health, education, maintenance, and support.
 You can give your trustee instructions to cover these costs for your beneficiary, including provisions to adjust those payments in emergencies.
 This can make the trust a longer-term source of support, but it does increase the period of time the trust needs to be actively managed by a trustee, which can increase administrative costs.

 Who Pays the Taxes

 The assets in the trust may generate income on their own.
-In a simple trust, all of that income must be paid out to the beneficiaries.
+All of that income must be paid out to the beneficiaries in a simple trust.
 In a complex trust, the trustee can reinvest the income, distribute it to beneficiaries, or donate it to charitable organizations.
 Depending on how your trust is structured, your beneficiaries can be paid from the income, receive the principal, or some combination of the two.